Reviews You Can Rely On

 Not very warm or wind-resistant

 Mountain Hardwear renamed this jacket to the Ghost Whisperer Hoody, dropping the 2 from its name.
-We're linking to the updated model, which is quite similar despite the name change.
+You may be able to get a great deal on a jacket with “/2” in the name.
+The only big difference between the two versions is the colors offered.

 Now you see it, now you don't.
 For moving fast in cold temperatures, the Mountain Hardwear Ghost Whisperer is a great option.